Printing in Progress

 MATERIALS AND EQUIPMENT

 We will spend the first session introducing the space and theme, filling your concertina sketchbook and discussing the directions you might want to move in.
-You may find it helpful to bring photographs, clippings and other reference material to work from to fill your sketchbook in the first session.
+You may find it helpful to bring photographs, clippings and other reference material to work from.

 Group size is limited to 6 people, to ensure maximum space and access to equipment.
 The classes will be friendly and relaxed and there will be opportunities to ask questions throughout each session.